 I usually recommend that talk show guests limit themselves to three main points.
 Tell them in the beginning what those three points are, then explain them throughout the interview (with some great stories), and then, to close the interview, tell them what you told them.

 Remember that most people listening to radio are also doing something else at the same time (working, driving, cooking, diapering a child, cleaning).
 By repeating your most important points, you give them a chance to really appreciate what you have to offer them.

-6. If you don’t know the answer, just make one up.
-Never lie.
+6. Never lie.
 Never cover up.
 Tell the truth at all times.
 If you don’t know the answer, admit it.
 Then tell them where they can find the answer for themselves.
 Or tell them that you will research the question and post the answer on your website within two days.
 Now, you’ve got them coming to your website.
 Isn’t it wonderful to be ignorant!

-7. Sound rehearsed, tired, and bored.
+7. Be casual and peppy.
 You should be prepared for your interview, with a clear idea of the points you want to make.
 You should also have some great sound bites ready.
 But you should never sound as if you’re reading your answers.
 Remember: You are having a chat with the host and via him or her, a chat with the audience as well.
 Sit back and relax – and enjoy.
 Then your audience will, too.

-8. Speak softly with a monotone.
+8. Talk clearly.
 Be sure to talk clearly and loudly enough that you can be heard.
 Vary your tone.
 Be enthusiastic and upbeat.
 Have fun.

 And here are a few key points on how to pitch radio show producers for your potential interviews: